BrightID/BrightID/README.md

 ## Third-Party Applications

-Examples of third-party apps that would benefit from connecting to BrightID are:
+Examples of third-party apps that benefit from connecting to BrightID are:
 * Universal Basic Income
 * Online Voting
 * Rating Systems